leuchine/leuchine.github.io/content/authors/admin/_index.md

 <p>I have multiple fully-funded PhD, MPhil, postdoc, RA, and intern positions available at the University of Hong Kong. <a href="mailto:liuqi@cs.hku.hk">Email</a> me for more information.</p>

 <p>Reka is hiring for platform and machine learning. <a href="mailto:contact@reka.ai">Email</a> us for more information.
-We are committed to the development of multimodal foundation models.</p>
+We are an AGI company committed to the development of large foundation models.</p>